KenKundert/avendesora/doc/advanced.rst

 Alternately, when Siuan sends a message to Moiraine, she can proactively prove her identity by providing both the challenge and the response.
-Moiraine could then run the *identity* command with the challenge and confirm that she gets the same response.
+Moiraine could then run the :ref:`credentials command <credentials command>` with the challenge and confirm that she gets the same response.
 Other than herself, only Siuan could predict the correct response to any challenge.
 However, this is not recommended as it would allow someone with brief access to Suian's Avendesora, perhaps Leane her Keeper, to generate and store multiple challenge/response pairs.
 Leane could then send messages to Moiraine while pretending to be Siuan using the saved challenge/response pairs.
 The subterfuge would not work if Moiraine generated the challenge unless Leane currently has access to Siuan's Avendesora.

 .. index::